DIliushchenko/GWAS_IB/README.md

 ## Gene Based Test

 A gene-based approach considers association between a trait and all SNP within a gene rather than each marker individually.
-Gene based test is assign SNP to the genes obtained from Ensembl build 85.
+Gene based test is assigning SNP to the genes obtained from Ensembl build 85.
 Genome-wide significance (red dashed line) was set at 0.05 / N of genes.
 This test was also performed using FUMA.
 At the picture below we can see top 9 gene asociations.
 ![](gene_based_test.png)

 ## Gene sets